 “I’ll joke with parents that if I had the cure for sibling rivalry I’d have patients lining up all the way from California – but I don’t, even with my own kids.”

-Yet, Klein says, typical rivalry can take a dark turn.
+Yet, Klein says, typical rivalry can take a dark turn into sibling rivalry.
 Teasing turns to taunts, tickling takes the form of torture, and horseplay veers toward intentionally harmful abuse.